 Once you’ve got Teamspeak up and running, you can launch ROF (or whatever game you are playing) and you should still be able to hear people in your channel talking.

-NOTE: One thing I have found out is that when you are flying in ROF, the noise of your plane’s engine can drown out anything your teammates try to say over Teamspeak.
+Tip #1: One thing I have found out is that when you are flying in ROF, the noise of your plane’s engine can drown out anything your teammates try to say over Teamspeak.
 The solution to this annoyance isn’t complicated.
 All you have to do is turn down ROF’s in-game volume.
 To do this, go to “options” and select the “audio” tab.
-I have my in-game volume set to about 5%.
+As you can see from the screenshot below, I have my in-game volume set to about 5%.